spotinst/help/src/docs/spot-security/features/threats.md

 In addition to the table:

-* Active threat tactics and techniques are highlighted in red, and you can filter threats using specific tactics and techniques as filters.
+* Active threat tactics and techniques are highlighted in red, and you can filter threats using those tactics and techniques as filters.
 * You can click the filter icon to filter threats based on the asset type.
 * You can choose to accept the risk of certain threats using the Suppress option in the Action menu.
 Suppressed threats can be viewed by moving the Show Suppressed Threats toggle.
 * By clicking the Threat IDs in the All Threats table, you can access individual threat pages containing all the event records associated with the threat session.